Jinglemisk/king-of-the-mountain/CARD_DRAWING_ANALYSIS.md

 **What it DIDN'T fix:** Card drawing still doesn't work because events aren't actually reaching the infrastructure we built

-### **Phase 2 - Event Connection (PENDING)**
+### **Phase 2 - Event Connection (COMPLETED ✅)**
-**What it will do:** Actually connect the game engine events to the infrastructure from Phase 1
+**What it did:** Connected the game engine events to Firestore for multiplayer synchronization
-5. **Capture and propagate TreasureDrawn events** - Ensure events from tile resolution reach our event bridge
-6. **Capture and propagate ChanceCardResolved events** - Ensure chance card events trigger the dialog
-7. **Capture and propagate DiceRolled events** - Connect dice rolls to logging system
-8. **Capture and propagate Movement events** - Connect movement to logging system
+5. **Added card data to TreasureDrawn events** - Events now include full card information (name, tier, rulesText, etc.)
+6. **Added ChanceCardResolved event type** - Created new event type and emit it with full card data
+7. **Made GameEngine emit events during execution** - Added ctx.emit() calls in tile resolution, dice rolls, and movement
+8. **Connected events to Firestore** - processEngineEvent() now writes all events to Firestore for multiplayer sync
+9. **Fixed parallel log systems** - Identified that Firestore logs were overwriting local event logs
+10. **Removed dead code** - Removed processGameEvents(), addLogEntry(), and redundant ActionHandlers logging

+**Key Fix:** The critical issue was that engine events were only added locally but Firestore subscription was replacing all logs.
+Now engine events write to Firestore as the source of truth, ensuring all players see the same logs including card draws, dice rolls, and movement.

 ### **Phase 3 - Testing & Verification**
 9. **Test complete flow** - Verify card drawing shows UI and logs properly